Climate Risk & ESG for Corporate Governance and Decision-making

 What is the class format and time commitment?

 Internet connection required to use UBC’s interactive e-learning platform “Canvas” which includes video lessons, readings, online discussion, case studies, and recorded guest interviews.

-There will be 3 live sessions with your instructor and classmates over Zoom:
+There will be 5 live sessions over Zoom:

 Expect to spend between 5-7 hours per week for a total of approximately 50 hours.
 Students can learn at their own pace, when it’s most convenient for their schedule.